xchwarze/flipperzero-firmware-wPlugins/README.md

 FlipTrader automatically allocates necessary resources and initializes settings upon launch.
 If WiFi settings have been previously configured, they are loaded automatically for convenience.

 ## How to Use
-1. **Flash the WiFi Devboard**: Follow the instructions to flash the WiFi Devboard with FlipperHTTP: [FlipperHTTP on GitHub](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP).
+1. **Flash the WiFi Devboard**: Follow the instructions to flash the WiFi Devboard with FlipperHTTP: https://github.com/jblanked/FlipperHTTP.
 2. **Install the App**: Download FlipTrader from the App Store.
 3. **Launch FlipTrader**: Open the app on your Flipper Zero.
 4. **Explore the Features**: